 The sub-aggregation operation.
 You can perform the sub-aggregation operation based on the grouping results.

-For example, after you group query results by sales volume and by province, you can obtain the province that accounts for the largest proportion of sales volume in a specific range.
-You must specify a value for GroupByField in GroupByRange to perform this query.
+For example, after you group query results by sales volume and by province, you can obtain the province that has the largest proportion of sales volume in a specified range.
+You need to specify GroupByField in GroupByRange to perform this query.

 Group by geographical location

-The aggregation method that can be used to group query results based on distances from geographical locations to a central point.
-Query results in distances that are within a specified range are grouped together.
-The number of items in each range is returned.
+Groups query results based on distances from geographical locations to a central point, with query results within a specified distance range being grouped together and the number of items in each range being returned.

 Parameter